Daniel639/Professional-README-Generator/README.md

 ## Tests

-Navigates to the project directory.
+-Navigates to the project directory.
-Checks if package.json exists.
+-Checks if package.json exists.
-Adds a test script to package.json if it doesn't exist.
+-Adds a test script to package.json if it doesn't exist.
-Runs npm test to execute any defined tests.
+-Runs npm test to execute any defined tests.
-Checks if index.js can run without errors.
+-Checks if index.js can run without errors.

 To use this script:

-Copy the entire script.
+-Copy the entire script.
-Paste it into your terminal.
+-Paste it into your terminal.
-Press Enter to run the tests.
+-Press Enter to run the tests.

 ## Questions